 Other solid distance learning programs include:

 These programs teach you how to identify and create keys, work with different lock types including safes and vaults, and handle automotive locks.
-You’ll also learn how locksmiths open doors without causing damage.
+You will also learn how locksmiths open doors without causing damage.

 Step 2: Get Real-World Experience